IBM/innovate-digital-bank/README.md

 ```
 registry.ng.bluemix.net/amalamine/innovate-accounts
 ```

-#### to get your namespace, run:
+If you need to get your namespace, run:

 ```
-bx cr namespace-list
+$ bx cr namespace-list
 ```

-You can also add a namespace by running:
+You can also add a new namespace by running:

 ```
-bx cr namespace-add <NAME>
+$ bx cr namespace-add <NAME>
 ```

 From the directory of each microservice, replace the deploy target in ***cli-config.yml*** & in ***/chart/innovate-<MICROSERVICE_NAME>/values.yaml*** with the correct one